Best Weight Distribution Hitches for 2019

 Coupler Vault Pro by MegaHitch Lock

-Many people rely on their dealer to help them choose, and install, a weight distribution hitch setup.
+Many rely on their dealer to help them choose and install a tow stabilizer hitch.

 This seems reasonable since they should know what they are doing, right?
 Ha.
 (Don't make us laugh.)